 The brain is one of the largest and most complex organs in the human body.
 It is powered by glucose and oxygen, which are provided to it in the blood.
 Weighing only 2% of the total human body weight, the brain is a soft and spongy mass of fat and protein consumes 20% of our energy!

-The brain is made up of more than 100 billion brain cells (neurones and glia) that communicate in trillions of connections called synapses.
-Neurones are unique and excitable nerve cells that conduct electrical impulses.
-Glial cells, on the other hand, provide structural protection and nutritional support for neurones.
+The brain is made up of more than 100 billion brain cells (neurons and glia) that communicate in trillions of connections called synapses.
+Neurons are unique and excitable nerve cells that conduct electrical impulses.
+Glial cells, on the other hand, provide structural protection and nutritional support for neurons.
 The brain is particularly vulnerable to toxic exposure and hypoxic conditions.
 Therefore, the brain is protected from harmful substances by a layer of tightly packed specialised endothelial cells, known as blood-brain barrier (BBB).

 Nerve cells demand lots of energy.
 They signal to neighbouring blood vessels when they are active, alerting the vessels to dilate to supply more substrates for energy production.
 Failure of the energy supply to the brain contributes to neurological disorder, such as stroke.
 In Malaysia, stroke is the third most common cause of death, after heart disease and pneumonia.
 Scientific evidence shows that glial cells improve post-stroke recovery by preventing immune cell senescence.

 Left brain thinker versus right brain thinker

 The human brain is a two-sided structure that can be divided into two halves: the right and left cerebral hemispheres.
 The right hemisphere controls the left side of the body whilst the left hemisphere governs corresponding functions for the right side.
 It means the right hemisphere receives sensory input from and controls the movement on the left side of the body.